jisha17/Python-Tkinter-Employee-Management-using-SQLite/README.md

 # Python-Tkinter-Employee-Management-using-SQLite

 It is a GUI application.
-In this application you can Add, Remove, Search and Upadte the information of employee using SQLite database
+In this application you can Add, Remove, Search and Update the information of employee using SQLite database

 1. First create database to create below project.
 Download sqlite3 from https://www.sqlite.org/download.html ->download zip file from "Precompiled Binaries for Windows" section i.e sqlite-tools-win32-x86-3240000.zip . ->Create a folder in C: drive and name it as sqlite. ->extract the downloaded zip folder inside C:\sqlite.
 You will get a subfolder and 3 executable file in it.